Parts of Merced County under evacuation warning due to SCU Lightning Complex Fire

 In the event of an evacuation, the temporary evacuation point will be the Los Banos Fairgrounds located at 403 F Street in Los Banos.

+He said the weather conditions are also making the fire more unpredictable.

+“We don’t know what this fire’s going to do, so that is why we are taking extra precautions, getting these warnings out early to let them know that mandatory evacuations are probably coming,” Nailon said.

-229,968 acres have burned and 10% of the fire has been contained, according to CAL FIRE.
+274,968 acres have burned and 10% of the fire has been contained as of 7 p.m.
+Friday, according to CAL FIRE.

-The SCU lightening fire started on Sunday at around 4 p.m. in multiple locations of Santa Clara County, Alameda County, Contra Costa County, San Joaquin County, and Stanislaus County.
+The SCU Lightning Complex fire started on Sunday at around 4 a.m. in multiple locations of Santa Clara County, Alameda County, Contra Costa County, San Joaquin County, and Stanislaus County.

 For more details visit for an online evacuation map.